Crime Scene Analysis with PhotoModeler

 The image shows a car door with rods placed in the bullet holes.
 The rods have RAD targets placed on them to help automate the process.
 Other RAD targets would be placed around the car so a known 3D coordinate system with the bullet vectors can be reconstructed.
 These rods are available for sale here.

-A novel technique described in this short article takes a piece of clothing from a victim's body to help map out stains, and bullet trajectories.
+This novel technique takes a piece of clothing from a victim's body to help map out stains, and bullet trajectories.
 Traditionally this is done in 2D by laying the garment out on a table, but here it can be modeling in 3D using PhotoModeler and then demonstrated to the court using animation and other 3D techniques.
 Image courtesy of AI2-3D Forensics.

 The PhotoModeler Scanner product is capable of producing dense 3D point grids and surfaces from photos of subjects with texture.
 Two interesting applications are the 3d surface capture of foot prints and tire tracks in sand and soft soil.
 Similarly the shoes and tires can also be scanned so you have a 3d model of both the imprint and the imprinter.